Say It with Music (1932 film)

 Say It with Music is a 1932 British musical drama film directed by Jack Raymond and starring Jack Payne, Percy Marmont and Evelyn Roberts.
-It was produced by Herbert Wilcox's British and Dominions Films at Elstree Studios.
+It was written by William Pollock, and produced by Herbert Wilcox's British and Dominions Films at Elstree Studios.
 It takes its title from the 1921 song Say It with Music by Irving Berlin which features in the soundtrack, and was an early example of a string of bandleader-centric films produced by British studios during the decade.

-It is also notable for providing an early acting role for the then-24-year-old William Hartnell, who decades later would go on to portray the First Doctor on Doctor Who.
+It is notable for providing an early acting role for the then-24-year-old William Hartnell, who decades later would go on to portray the First Doctor in Doctor Who.

-Synopsis

-A former World War I pilot now working as a top bandleader helps a gifted composer recover from amnesia.
+Plot

+Composer Philip Weston, a former First World War pilot now battling amnesia, finds it impossible to sell his work, as he is unable to adapt his talent to the current demand for dance music.
+He accidentally meetis Jack Payne, who insists they know each other, though Weston fails to recognise him.
+Weston's wife subsequently contacts Payne, who reveals that his own most popular melody was actually inspired by one of Weston's themes.
+Payne promptly reimburses her and resolves to help Weston recover his memory and lost confidence.
+With the assistance of a doctor, the plan succeeds, and Weston is greeted with tumultuous applause from the audience when he performs his own composition.